An office relocation is an exciting experience!

 Completing a storage audit will map out a landscape of your data and storage, what you have and what you really need.
 You never know it might save on the amount of space you need.

-4. Space Planning
+4. Plan your Office Space

 As the modern day workplace design evolves and becomes more agile, you should consider your workplace space and how you really use it.
 A space audit can provide you with clear calculations on what space you have available and how you can really utilise it.

 Space planning will also carefully review your staff and their operation.
-With hot desking becoming more popular, you might not need as many permanent desks as you initially thought.
+With hot-desking becoming more popular, you might not need as many permanent desks as you initially thought.

 Trends in work styles and office design point towards fewer desks per head and a smaller space per work station.
 You may be surprised to discover that a better workplace isn’t always bigger.